 Extension of the Recertification Application Deadline

 An ICPD may apply for a single 6-month extension of the recertification deadline in order to complete the requirements.
-The request for an extension must be received before the recertification application deadline.
-The request must be in writing via email and state why the extension is needed.
-The request must also be received prior to the certification expiration date.
-The ICEA Certification Coordinator will respond in writing via email that the extension has been granted.
-The extension is only for submitting the application.
-The next certification period expiration date is based on the date of initial certification.
-Please contact the ICEA Office for additional information and further instructions.
+The application for an extension and $75 (USD) extension fee must be received before the certification expiration date.
+To apply for an extension the Extension Request Form must be filled out and returned by email/fax/mail to the ICEA Certification Coordinator, along with the $75 (USD) extension fee.
+The ICEA Certification Coordinator will respond in writing via email within 15 business days of receipt that the extension has been granted.
+Each ICEA Certification candidate is only able to apply for one extension per certification period.
+This extension will not change the regular certification dates, thus the next certification period expiration date will still be based on the date of initial certification.

-ICPD who encounter a family emergency including serious illness, illness or death of a close family member, divorce, major relocation, birth of a baby, or who have temporarily left the field may request to be put on Inactive Status for a maximum of three years.
+ICPD’s who encounter a family emergency including serious illness, illness or death of a close family member, divorce, major relocation, birth of a baby, or who have temporarily left the field may request to be put on Inactive Status for a maximum of three years.
 The request for inactive status must be received by the expiration of the current certification period.
-The request must be in writing via email and state why the inactive status is needed.
-The ICEA Certification Coordinator will respond via email if the inactive status has been granted.
+The request must be in writing via email to firstname.lastname@example.org and state why the inactive status is needed.
+The ICEA Certification Coordinator will respond via email within 15 business days that the inactive status has been granted.
 Only one inactive status will be granted per certification period.
-An inactive status fee will need to be paid when the individual decides to go inactive and a recertification fee will need to be paid to become active again.
-Please contact the ICEA Office for additional information and further instructions.
+An inactive status fee will need to be paid when the individual decides to go inactive, and a recertification fee will need to be paid to become active again.

 ICEA’s membership pricing structure is a reflection of our goal to improve birth outcomes for all families in the international community.
 Find your country’s category here.